Morristown Green: Statues

 Several statues have been erected, many of which glorify American colonial, Revolutionary War, and Civil War figures.

 On July 4, 1871, the Morris County Civil War Monument was dedicated, featuring a full-length statue of a Civil War soldier.
 It was designed by sculptor Henry H. Davis and erected by the people of Morris County.

 In 2007, The Alliance was unveiled, a bronze statue that served as "the centerpiece of the 'Green Vision' campaign, a plan to upgrade and enhance the park, and to establish an endowment fund to help maintain and preserve it."
-The statue commemorates a supposedly historic "meeting of George Washington, the young Marquis de Lafayette, and young Alexander Hamilton depicting them discussing aid of French tall ships and [6,000] troops being sent by King Louis XVI of France," which is symbolized by Washington holding a letter from the French king.
+The statue commemorates a supposedly historic "meeting of George Washington, the young Marquis de Lafayette, and young Alexander Hamilton depicting them discussing aid of French tall ships and [6,000] troops being sent by King Louis XVI," which is symbolized by Washington holding a letter from the French king.
 The statue was created by Eliot and Ivan Schwartz of Brooklyn's Studio EIS.

 During the Bicentennial of the Morristown Green on October 16, 2016, reenactors of each historical figure were photographed beside the statue.
 That year, an unknown person vandalized the statue by stealing Washington's thumb and his letter from King Louis XVI.

 There is also a guide dog commemorative statue.